Mozambique: Why 2021 is the best year to invest in the country

 With major IOCs and service providers investing in the country, and even more upstream and midstream contracts on the way, this is the best time to enter Mozambique and position your company as an industry leader.

-Meet with Dr. Carlos Zacarias, President of National Institute of Petroleum of Mozambique and find out the latest news on Mozambique's new LNG projects, exploration updates and upstream opportunities.
+Meet with key government officials and find out the latest news on Africa's new LNG projects, exploration updates and upstream opportunities.

-Discover new opportunities in Africa and how you can enter Mozambique's growing LNG market, in Africa's official online meeting space, the Africa Upstream, LNG & Gas Summit on October 22nd.
+Discover new opportunities in Africa and how you can enter Mozambique's growing LNG market, in Africa's official online meeting space, the 2nd Africa Oil, Gas & Energy Summit on April 14th-16th.